jsuarez1992/IoT-Project/README.md

 ## Presentation / Demo

 The video demo was recorded on Centria, and the presentation was done using Canva.
-The link can be found [here](https://www.canva.com/design/DAGDRFvCfM0/Vw_HUs1QMABrgZWZ3RHAHA/edit).
+The recording is upload to Youtube and the link can be found [here](https://youtu.be/8rGpri0Pnkg).